abdulazizasiri/Java-Spring/Udacity-Course/README.md

 - Connecting Controllers to Templates:

- We dive deeper into the relationship between controllers and templates to see how to bind
+ We dive deeper into the relationship between controllers and templates to see how to bind data from a web form to a controller method.